-It is possible to challenge or CLEP (College Level Examination Program) the following courses.
-If a passing score is not achieved in the designated exam the student must take that course.
+It is possible to challenge or complete NLN exams for the following courses.
+If a passing score is not achieved in the challenge/designated exam the student must take that course.

 Licensed practical nurses have the option to test out of specialty area courses within the program.
 The areas are listed below.

 *NLN ACE II Exams - minimum overall score of 78.

 NSG 402 Functional Health Patterns Childbearing ( 4 credits)

 NSG 304 Functional Health Patterns Pediatrics ( 4 credits)